hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 > A customer profile is cached.
 Later, the customer updates their address.
 > The database is correct, but the cache still returns the old address.
 This is an example of **stale data**.

-There are different strategies to deal with this:
+There are different invalidation policies to deal with this.
+The basic policies are:

 - Time-based invalidation (e.g., "invalidate after 10 minutes").
 The cached data has a Time to Live (TTL) associated with it.
 - Event-based invalidation (e.g., "invalidate if customer profile changes")
 - Manual refresh (e.g., a scheduled job at a fixed time or interval that updates materialized views)

+Later in this workshop we discuss caching strategies.
+These caching strategies implement one or more of these policies.

 ### Dirty Data
 Cached data can also be **dirty**, meaning it contains changes that have not yet been written back to the original source.
 In this case, the original data is outdated and needs to be updated using the cached content.